 Mammal Collecting in Iowa

 This is a very interesting site in the state of Iowa where we find the remains of Pleistocene vertebrate fossils.
 They are remnants of a very different life, with remains of giant beaver, mammoth and mastodon, camel, giant ground sloth, bison, peccary, dire wolves, and so many other different kinds of animals from that time.

 Trilobites can be collected at hundreds of sites around the United States.
-Collecting has occurred in many areas, with Western New York being a prime area for collecting.
+Western New York is a prime area for collecting.
 Two miles south of us is The Penn Dixie site where you can dig fantastic fossils for a small fee.
 Here you can find assorted brachiopods, cephalopods, fish, and trilobites like the Phacops rana and Greenops boothi.
 Several quarries in Southern Ontario, Canada, have been great for collecting Devonian trilobites of many species.

 One of my favorite types of specimens to collect, I have spent many trips looking for Euypterids.
 In the Buffalo, NY area and Southern Ontario, I have found numerous specimens.

 Mammal and Turtle Collecting

 In the badlands of South Dakota, Wyoming, Montana, and Nebraska, we have collected specimens that were preserved during the Oligocene.
 Included in these finds are oreodont, camel, dog, and even a couple of species of sabre tooth cats.
 Land turtles and small skeletons of rabbits and other life can be found.
 We have one turtle in our museum that is almost 21″ long.
 This is a land turtle called Stylemys nebraskensis.
 In addition to it’s size, it also has the remains of most of its feet!